The Challenge

 Project Goals

 The opportunities include a simplified solution that allows for easy in-and-out navigation, hassle-free sign ups, and simple classification of insurance products.
-This simplicity will improve user expereince and keep costs low.
+This simplicity will improve user experience and keep costs low.

 Ideate potential solutions